LDL Cholesterol: Is It Responsible for CVD and are Statins the Solution?

 But as aforementioned, even in people with high blood LDL cholesterol levels, there is not always a clear connection with heart disease.
 So if dietary cholesterol doesn’t raise blood cholesterol and if low blood LDL levels do not necessarily reduce the risks of cardiovascular events as previously thought, then what does predict the rate of these events more reliably?
 Are the current protocols for treating high cholesterol harmful or helpful, and if they are harmful, what can be done to actually help patients?
-We will explore some of these important questions next and in much greater depth at our 7th Annual Academic Summit: Breakthroughs in Brain Health, CVD, and Autoimmunity.

 Is Testing LDL- Cholesterol Actually Helpful?

 Cholesterol is more complicated than LDL being “bad” and HDL being “good.”
 All LDL cholesterol is simply not the same.
 For example, some LDL is light and buoyant, and so deemed “Pattern A” LDL.
 The other smaller, denser LDL is called “Pattern B” LDL (3).

 The smaller, dense kind is much more likely to get stuck in the arteries, creating a blockage, whereas the light, fluffy type moves about freely throughout the artery without getting stuck.
 Dietary fat appears to raise pattern A, the “good” LDL, whereas sugars raise both triglycerides and pattern B, the small, dense cholesterol (3).
 But do standard lipid tests differentiate between the two types?
 No!